gugusx/dbt-project/README.md

     - check version to ensure dbt and postgres are installed: ` dbt --version`

-### D.Setup Schema, Tables and Records in PostgreSQL container
+### D. Setup Schema, Tables and Records in PostgreSQL container
 1. Run PostgreSQL container as a bash:
 `docker exec -it postgres-dbt bash`
 2. Login into Database: